The Honey Harvest

 |

 Liquid honey.
-Jar promptly after settling, before crystallisation begins.
-Suitable for naturally stable honeys (acacia, forest honey).
-For rapidly crystallising honeys, this option is only viable in the short term: the honey will become solid in the jar at the customer's premises.
-It is worth informing customers clearly about this.
+Bottle rapidly after decantation, before crystallisation begins.
+Suits naturally stable honeys (acacia, forest).
+For rapidly crystallising honeys, this option is only viable in the short term: the honey will become solid in the jar at the customer's.
+It is useful to inform the customer clearly.

 Creamed honey.
-This is the standard technique for rapidly crystallising honeys.
-It consists of seeding the still-liquid honey with approximately 5–10 % of high-quality creamed honey (seed honey with very fine crystals), then stirring regularly for several days at a temperature of 14–18 °C. The honey is jarred when it reaches the desired consistency — neither too liquid nor too firm.
+This is the reference technique for rapidly crystallising honeys.
+It consists of seeding the still-fluid honey with about 5–10 % of a quality creamed honey (seed honey with very fine grains), then stirring regularly for several days at a temperature of 14–18 °C. The honey is bottled the moment it reaches the desired consistency — neither too liquid nor too firm.

 |